francois/komando/README.md

       # other blocks will be attempted.
       #
       # #best_effort_step can document what it's supposed to do, enabling
       # better logging.
+Either pass a String or Symbol, the latter of which will
+      # be #humanized.
       best_effort_step(:event_generation) do

         # Note the availability of a class-level method named #run, which simply does the obvious
-        # instantiate then call the instance-level #run.
+        # instantiation and call the instance-level #run.
         PlacementEventLoggerCommand.run(:actor => @placement.created_by, :subject => @placement)

       end